Iranian president lashes out at US as Iran marks Nuclear Day

 Iran often boasts of technological achievements which are impossible to independently verify.

-In his speech, Rouhani urged Arab countries in the Mideast — many of them Washington allies — to stop cooperating with the U.S. and turn to each other instead.
+In his speech, Rouhani urged Arab countries in the Mideast — many of them U.S. allies — to stop cooperating with Washington and turn to each other instead.

 “Trust your nation’s powers and the power of regional nations,” he said.
 “Let’s stand together.”

-Note: This story has been corrected to say that Trump extended the main sanctions waivers associated with the Iran nuclear deal in January but did not re-certify the deal.